27guptamohit/cs565-backend/README.md

 If using VSCode for development, installing [ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) would be helpful.

+Testing can be done either through the browser or using the tool [Postman](https://www.postman.com/).

 ## Running the Server

 To run the server for development with hot-reload: